SDPM-lab/Codeigniter4-Roadrunner/README.md

 In the default circumstance of RoadRunner, you must restart the server everytime after you revised any PHP files so that your revision will effective.
 It seems not that friendly during development.

-You can revise your `.rr.yaml` configuration file, add the settings below and start the development mode with `-v -d`.
+You can revise your `.rr.yaml` configuration file, add the settings below and start the development mode with `-d`.
 RoadRunner Server will detect if the PHP files were revised or not, automatically, and reload the Worker instantly.

 ```yaml